 - 2 pounds flank steak

-2 Using olive oil soaked onto a paper towel, coat the grill rack of your grill with olive oil.
-Preheat the grill with high, direct heat.
-The grill is hot enough when you hold your hand about an inch over it and you can only hold it there for about a second.
+2 Prepare your grill for high, direct heat with one part of the grill for lower, indirect heat.
+The grill is hot enough when you hold your hand about an inch over the hot side and you can only hold it there for about a second.

-How do you know if the steak is done?
-The best way to tell is to poke it with your finger tips.
+How do you know when the steak is done?
+One way to tell is to poke it with your fingertips.
 While the steak is still raw, test it with your fingers; it will be quite squishy.
 That's what a very rare steak feels like.
-As the steak cooks the muscles contract and firm up.
 Touch the tip of your nose and that's what a very well done steak feels like.
 Here's a visual guide, the finger test to check the doneness of steak.

-4 Flank steak is best eaten medium rare; well done will make it too tough.
-When the steak has cooked to your preferred level of doneness, remove from the grill and place on a cutting board.
-Cover with aluminum foil to hold in the heat and to keep the steak from drying out, and let rest for 10 minutes.
+4 Rest the steak: When the steak has cooked to your preferred level of doneness, remove from the grill and place on a cutting board.
+Cover with aluminum foil to hold in the heat while the steak rests for 10 to 15 minutes.

 5 Slice across the grain: Notice the direction of the muscle fibers of the steak; this is called the grain of the meat.
 Flank steak is a very lean cut that will be tough and chewy unless you cut it in a way that breaks up the muscle fibers.